Introduction to wine standards management plans

 - Each winemaker has an individual WSMP.

-- One winemaker takes responsibility for a WSMP that covers all wine made at that winery.
-This winemaker assumes responsibility for all winemaking activities at that winery.
+- There is one WSMP that covers all wine made at that winery.
+One winemaker takes responsibility for the WSMP and assumes responsibility for all winemaking activities at that winery.